-- 1. Do not install the card into the computer until the software has been fully installed. - 2.
-Turn OFF the computer power AND unplug the AC power from the system. - 3.
-Remove the computer cover. - 4.
-Carefully install the card in an available 5V or 3.3V PCI expansion slot (you may need to remove a backplate first). - 5.
+- 1. Make sure to set switches and jumpers from either the Option Selection section of this manual or from the suggestions of SETUP.EXE. - 2.
+Do not install card into the computer until the software has been fully installed. - 3.
+Turn OFF computer power AND unplug AC power from the system. - 4.
+Remove the computer cover. - 5.
+Carefully install the card in an available 5V or 3.3V PCI expansion slot (you may need to remove a backplate first). - 6.
 Inspect for proper fit of the card and tighten screws.
-Make sure that the card mounting bracket is properly screwed into place and that there is a positive chassis ground. - 6.
-Install an I/O cable onto the card's bracket-mounted connector. - 7.
-Replace the computer cover and turn ON the computer, which should auto-detect the card. (depending on the operating system) and automatically finish installing the drivers. - 8.
-Run PClfind.exe to complete installing the card into the registry (for Windows only) and to determine the assigned resources. - 9.
+Make sure that the card mounting bracket is properly screwed into place and that there is a positive chassis ground. - 7.
+Install an I/O cable onto the card's bracket mounted connector. - 8.
+Replace the computer cover and turn ON the computer.
+Enter the CMOS setup program of your system and verify that the PCI plug-and-play option is set appropriately for your system.
+Systems running Windows 95/98/2000/XP/2003 (or any other PNP-compliant operating system) should set the CMOS option to OS.
+Systems running under DOS, Windows NT, Windows 3.1, or any other non-PNP-compliant operating system should set the PNP CMOS option to BIOS or Motherboard.
+Save the option and continue booting the system. - 9.
+Most computers should auto-detect the card (depending on the operating system) and automatically finish installing the drivers. - 10.
+Run PCIfind.exe to complete installing the card into the registry (for Windows only) and to determine the assigned resources. - 11.
 Run one of the provided sample programs that was copied to the newly created card directory (from the CD) to test and validate your installation.

 The base address assigned by BIOS or the operating system can change each time new hardware is installed into or removed from the computer.
 Please recheck PCIFind or Device Manager if the hardware configuration is changed.
-The software you write can automatically determine the base address of the card using a variety of methods depending on the operating system.
+Software you write can automatically determine the base address of the card using a variety of methods depending on the operating system.
 In DOS, the PCI\SOURCE directory shows the BIOS calls used to determine the address and IRQ assigned to installed PCI devices.
-In Windows, the Windows sample programs demonstrate querying the registry entries.

-(created by PCIFind and NTIOPCI.SYS during boot-up) to determine this same information.
+In Windows, the Windows sample programs demonstrate querying the registry entries (created by PCI Find and NTIOPCI.SYS during boot-up) to determine this same information.